Leofric99/archivist/README.md

 - The date and text will appear in the bottom-right corner of each photo.

 This works for single images or entire folders, and supports processing subfolders if you choose.

+#### Exporting Image Metadata

+You can export metadata from your images to a CSV or JSON file for archival or analysis:

+- Choose "Export Image Metadata to a CSV or JSON File" from the menu.
+- Enter the folder path containing your images.
+- Choose whether to include subdirectories.
+- Specify the output directory and the desired export format (`csv`, `json`, or `both`).
+- The script will extract file information and EXIF metadata and save it to the specified location.

+#### Importing (Rewriting) Metadata

+You can rewrite image metadata from a previously exported CSV or JSON file:

+- Choose "Import Image Metadata from a CSV or JSON File" from the menu.
+- Enter the path to your metadata file (CSV or JSON).
+- Confirm the file and specify the folder containing the images to update.
+- The script will attempt to update EXIF, IPTC, and XMP metadata for matching files.

+> **Note:** For full metadata support, ensure all system dependencies are installed as described above.